Modern YEAR TWELVE

 Blue Beetle is still in a coma, so Batman goes to get help from Dr. Fate (Eric Strauss/Linda Strauss).
 Upon arrival at Dr. Fate’s residence, Batman is surprised to be greeted by the supposedly deceased original Dr. Fate, Kent Nelson.
 Nelson confirms that Dr. Fate has had a different host for a while now, but he (Nelson) is more than willing to assist Batman anyway.
 (Nelson is indeed dead, but his lifeless corpse is currently being possessed by the cosmic Nabu himself.)
 Nelson/Nabu is able to fully de-program and revive Blue Beetle by entering his mind.

-–NOTE: In a reference in Red Hood: The Lost Days #1 and a flashback from Batman Annual #25.
+–NOTE: In a flashback from Batman Annual #25 and a reference in Red Hood: The Lost Days #1.
 Late October.
 Nearly six months after his death, Jason Todd now returns from the dead!
 When Superboy-Prime alters history during the future events of Infinite Crisis, he inadvertently revives Jason, who crawls out of his coffin, stumbles into town, and eventually collapses into a coma.
-We won’t see Jason for quite a while, but here is what happens next for the former Boy Wonder (as referenced in Red Hood: The Lost Days #1).
+Batman won’t learn about or see Jason for quite a while, but here is what happens next for the former Boy Wonder (as referenced in Red Hood: The Lost Days #1-6).
 Jason will wake up from his coma almost a full year later, at which time he will wander the streets as a mute amnesiac.
 Jason will then be discovered nearly another year later by Talia and Ra’s al Ghul.
-Talia will order the League of Assassins to fix the cemetery to make it look like Jason never was revived in order to hide the fact from Batman.
+At that point, Talia will order the League of Assassins to fix the cemetery to make it look like Jason never was revived in order to hide the fact from Batman.
 The League of Assassins will then eliminate anyone that can possibly be linked to Jason as a preventative measure as well.
-A year after that, Talia will immerse him in a Lazarus Pit.
-Jason will remember everything and then spend the next several years secretly training before reemerging in Gotham.
+A year after that, Talia will immerse Jason in a Lazarus Pit, at which point he will remember everything and spend the next several years secretly training before reemerging in Gotham.
 But we’ll get to that when we get to it.

 –NOTE: In a flashback from Nightwing Vol. 2 Annual #2.
 Late October.
 Dick returns from lengthy adventuring on the planet New Cronus to learn that Babs has been paralyzed from the waist down for over six months!
 With no way of communicating with Earth while he was away, Dick had no idea about Barbara’s injury or Jason’s death.
 (He’ll soon find about the latter as well.)[8]
 Dick has sex with Babs and in the morning tells her that he’s engaged to Starfire!
 Babs freaks out and kicks his sorry ass out of her apartment.